brunozalc/dmg/README.md

 | 5     | APU and QOL improvements                                    | ❌     |
 | 6     | Multiplatform support                                       | ❌     |

 After that, the plan is to add support for modern controllers such as the Dualsense and Xbox joypads.
-Eeventually, GBC support should be added as well.
+Eventually, GBC support should be added as well.

 ---